 This is why the Church—the body of Christ—has been called and equipped to be the most powerful force against poverty in the world.

-“The Church, this gathering of Christ-followers around the world, is God’s strategy to bring healing and restoration to His creation,” says Barry Slauenwhite, Compassion Canada’s President and CEO and author of Strategic Compassion.
+“The Church, this gathering of Christ-followers around the world, is God’s strategy to bring healing and restoration to His creation,” says Barry Slauenwhite, Compassion Canada’s President and CEO.

 Centre Street Church in Calgary, Alberta, is just one of the vibrant churches across Canada that embraces the Church’s call to usher in Christ’s restoration.
 Not only are they deeply involved in the fabric of their local communities, but they partner with churches in other countries, including five Compassion church partners near Mexico City—sponsoring more than 500 children in Mexico.
 They also hold an annual concert to raise money to help moms like Teresa and their babies.